 Class teachers, teaching assistants and the SENCO provide opportunities for discussion with pupils about their education.
 Individual targets are discussed and agreed in consultation with pupils.
-Questionnaires and pupil interviews are also used to gain pupil voice about a range of school issues.
+Questionnaires and pupil interviews are also used to gain pupil voice about a range of school issues, particularly when planning individual review meetings.